Landholder duty

 When does a liability occur?

-A liability for Landholder Duty arises when a relevant acquisition is made.
+A liability for landholder duty arises when a relevant acquisition is made.
+If the acquisition arises from an agreement to purchase, allot, or issue a unit or share, the acquisition is made, for this part, when the agreement is completed.
 This occurs when a person or entity acquires an interest in a landholder that is:

-A significant interest occurs where a person or entity is entitled to at least 50 per cent of the distribution of property from the landholder on the winding up of the landholder or otherwise.
+significant interest is when a person or entity is entitled to at least 50 per cent of the distribution of property from the landholder on the winding up of the landholder or otherwise.

 What is Unencumbered Land Value?